Ethereum Virtual Machine (EVM)

-Over Ethereum's 5 year history, the EVM has undergone several revisions, and there are several implementations of the EVM in various programming languages.
+Over Ethereum's nine year history, the EVM has undergone several revisions, and there are several implementations of the EVM in various programming languages.

-All Ethereum clients include an EVM implementation.
-Additionally there are multiple standalone implementations, including:
+Ethereum execution clients include an EVM implementation.
+Additionally, there are multiple standalone implementations, including:

 - Ethereum Yellowpaper(opens in a new tab)

 - Jellopaper aka KEVM: Semantics of EVM in K(opens in a new tab)

 - Ethereum Virtual Machine Opcodes(opens in a new tab)